Let’s be Brutally Honest about this Edinburgh Itinerary 2 days:

 If you overlook the hordes of souvenir shops that are hawking anything and everything tartan (not plaid) to the clueless tourists, me included.

-A super cool and super free ghost tour that meets at 7:00 pm at 90/3 Grassmarket (Half Way Up the Royal Mile) and goes all the way until 9:30 pm, or until your tour guide loses their voice.
+One of the super cool and super free Edinburgh ghost tours that meets at 7:00 pm at 90/3 Grassmarket (Half Way Up the Royal Mile) and goes all the way until 9:30 pm, or until your tour guide loses their voice.

 It’s totally worth staying up late for this tour (Leave any time you want since it’s free) because it’s a fun, creative, and a cheap way to experience the eeriness that is Edinburgh’s checkered past.